gmc-code/PC-algorithms1/docs/maths_python/primes_as sums_of_squares.rst

 Primes 1 mod 4
 ---------------------

-| If a prime number is divided by 4 and its remainder is 1, hten it can be written as the sum of 2 squares.
+| If a prime number is divided by 4 and its remainder is 1, then it can be written as the sum of 2 squares.

 | Steps: